panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 After destructuring the variable `enemies` is `undefined` because the property `enemies` doesn't exist in the object `hero`.

-Fortunately, you can set a default value inside a destructuring of an object.
+Fortunately, you can set a default value if the property doesn't exist in the destructured object.
 Here's the basic syntax:

 ```javascript
 const { identifier = defaultValue } = expression;